 Interested in hearing more from Georgetown Debate?
 Click here to update your contact info!

-Georgetown Debate will host a reunion on campus from June 5-7, 2020!
-Mark your calendars now, and check back soon for more information!
+Georgetown Debate will host a reunion on campus soon, likely in late September or early October.
+Mark your calendars, and check back soon for more information!

 In this section, we feature Georgetown Debate alumni and their lives/careers since their time on the Hilltop.
 If you’d like to be featured, please e-mail email@example.com!